Gavin Williamson resigns amid scandal over ‘bullying’ messages

 ‘I have decided to step back from government’ says twice-sacked former chief whip

-Gavin Williamson has resigned from Rishi Sunak’s cabinet amid a scandal over allegations of ‘bullying’ behaviour.
+Rishi Sunak has lost his first cabinet minister to scandal within just two weeks of taking office, as Sir Gavin Williamson resigned over claims of bullying.

-The shock move, just two weeks after Williamson was appointed Cabinet Office minister when Mr Sunak took power, came after a slew of allegations left him facing at least three investigations into his behaviour.
+The shock move came after a slew of allegations left Sir Gavin facing at least three investigations into his behaviour.

-The former chief whip said he would “clear his name”, but was stepping down because the accusations against him were “becoming a distraction for the good work this government is doing”.

-Sir Gavin, who has twice previously been sacked from government, said that he had apologised to Wendy Morton over expletive-laden messages he sent her after being excluded from the guest list for the Queen’s funeral.
+Claims that he had told a senior civil servant to “slit your throat” were condemned as “utterly, utterly unacceptable” by a cabinet colleague.
+And his former deputy in the government whips’ office described his behaviour towards MPs as “threatening” and “intimidating”.

 Register for free to continue reading